Boston Terrier

 Breeding

 The average litter size of Boston Terriers can be anywhere from 3 to 5 puppies.
 But there are cases where a minimum of 1 puppy and a maximum of 7 puppies are born.
-The mating process, as well as the pregnancy period of Boston Terriers, tend to go smoothly with no common complications.
+The mating process and the pregnancy period of Boston Terriers tend to go smoothly with no common complications.

 However, the small size of this breed can cause problems in the natural delivery of puppies.
-In such cases, veterinarians perform C-section on the dog.
-But performing a C-section can also cause some complications that can even prove to be fatal for the mother or the new-born puppies.
+In such cases, veterinarians perform a C-section on the dog.
+But performing a C-section can also cause some complications that can even prove to be fatal for the mother or the newborn puppies.

-However, do not give them any supplements during the pregnancy period, only before or after.
-Owners must give special care to pregnant dogs in terms of quality food and sufficient nutrition.
+However, do not give them any supplements during pregnancy, only before or after.
+Owners must give special care to pregnant dogs regarding quality food and sufficient nutrition.

 Frequently Asked Questions